-MINUTES OF RICHARDS CASTLE (HEREFORDSHIRE) PARISH COUNCIL MEETING HELD AT THE VILLAGE HALL AT 7.30 PM ON THURSDAY 5 DECEMBER 2019
+MINUTES OF RICHARDS CASTLE (HEREFORDSHIRE) PARISH COUNCIL MEETING HELD ONLINE AT 7.30 PM ON WEDNESDAY 30 SEPTEMBER 2020

-PRESENT Mr R Alden (Chairman); Ms L Allwright; Ms L Munn; Mr M Ayres; and Ward Cllr.
-Bowen.
+PRESENT Mr R Alden (Chairman); Ms L Allwright; Ms L Munn; Mr P Enzer; and Ward Cllr.
+Bowen (Vice Chairman).

 IN ATTENDANCE Mr R Hewitt, Clerk.
 No members of the public were present.

-19/65 Minutes of the previous meeting – The minutes of the meeting held on 12 September 2019 were agreed and signed as a correct record.
+20/50 Minutes of the previous meetings – The minutes of the meetings held on 30 July and 27 August 2020 were agreed.

 There were no matters raised.

 202751/TD5 Land to north of Westbrook House, Richards Castle – Proposed variation of condition no.2 ‘approved plans’ and condition no.11 ‘drainage’ of planning permission ref: 191749/TD5 (Application for Technical Details Consent for Permission in Principle application 183388 (Proposed residential development of land for 9 no. dwellings, with associated hard and soft landscaping)), to refer to the revised plans previously submitted under the planning application but not identified in the Decision Notice”.